jyn514/saltwater/README.md

 You need to have `cc` on your PATH.
 You can either install mingw + gcc or MSVC.
 Other than that, it should work exactly the same as on Linux.

-## TODO
+## Unimplemented features

+- Defining functions taking variadic arguments.
+Note that calling variadic functions (like `printf`) is already supported.
+- Variable-length arrays (`int a[n]`)
 - Multiple translation units (files)
-- Bitfields?
+- Bitfields
-- Compile on non-x86 platforms
+- Compiling on non-x86 platforms
-- Cross-compile
+- Cross-compilation

 ## Examples